ArduPilot/ardupilot_wiki/common/source/docs/common-all-vehicle-types.rst

 Overview
 ========

-Ardupilot is capable of controlling many vehicles.
+ArduPilot is capable of controlling many vehicles.

 This document attempts to enumerate these options.
 It is a work in progress and is nowhere near complete.